Postgraduate Course

 Our expert staff

-The course team, directed by the founder Professor Renos Papadopoulos, is further enhanced by other international experts from a variety of relevant fields.
-One of the strengths of this course is that the staff team are actively engaged in academic, research and field work within this area.
+The course team, directed by the founder Professor Renos Papadopoulos (on research leave for the 2024/25 academic year), a pioneer in this field, who has been working as a consultant to the UN and other International and Non-Governmental Organisations in many parts of the world for many years, is further enhanced by other world experts from a variety of relevant fields.
+One of the strengths of this course is that the staff team consists of academic-practitioners, actively engaged in academic, research and field work within this area.

-The course is located in the Department of Psychosocial and Psychoanalytic Studies and associated with the Department of Sociology.
+The course is located in the Department of Psychosocial and Psychoanalytic Studies and associated with the Department of Sociology and Criminology.

-Being part of the UK’s leading university of the study of social sciences means you are surrounded by strong departments that fully support and enhance our work.
+Being part of a leading university in the study of social sciences means you are surrounded by strong departments that fully support and enhance our work.
 This allows you to gain the opportunity to work with and be taught by top world-class scholars and top professionals in their fields.

 Specialist facilities

-A unique feature of the course is the annual online visit to an Asylum Tribunal where students attend hearings and have the opportunity of speaking with the judges about the specific cases observed as well as about their work and wider asylum issues.
+A unique feature of the course is the annual visit to an Asylum Tribunal where students attend hearings and have the opportunity of interacting with the judges and other related specialists about the specific cases observed as well as about their work and wider asylum issues.

 Your future